franciscojavierarceo/franciscojavierarceo.github.io/content/posts/difficulties-deploying-ml-models/difficulties-deploying-ml-models.md

 extraordinary effort to get it live and interacting with users/customers.

-This is quite well cited by the data science / MLOps space today but it was unknown to me back in 2012 and was very frustrating.
+This is quite well cited by the data science / MLOps space today but it was les obvious back in 2012 and it was very frustrating.
 The good news is that, for better or worse, I was rather relentless in getting my models over the finish line.

 Which, in many ways, is what led me to the career I have stumbled into today—which